 Seoul-based designer Jung Kuho is the executive director of Seoul Fashion Week.
 The first director of Seoul Fashion Week to be appointed in its 15 year history, Jung is the man who is putting Seoul Fashion Week on the international map.
-A veteran designer of his eponymous label Kuho, produced under Chiel Industries group, he is also a vice president at Fila Korea and will consult on the upcoming 2018 Winter Olympics.
+A veteran designer of his eponymous label Kuho, produced under Chiel Industries group, he was also a vice president at Fila Korea and consulted on the 2018 Winter Olympics.

 Jung served as creative director of Samsung’s fashion division and leading Korean fashion and textiles firm Cheil Industries from 2003 to 2013.
 In this role, he oversaw Samsung’s licensed brands Nina Ricci and 10 Corso Como.
 He was the first designer to be appointed to this managerial role and during his decade-long tenure, profits for the company increased thirteen-fold.
 His unprecedented success in the role inspired other Korean technology firms such as LG Fashion to explore the opportunities in fashion.

 Jung attended Parson’s School of Design where he studied communications before switching to fashion design.
 Upon his return to Seoul, he took an intensive draping course before launching his widely successful label Kuho, which was acquired by Cheil Industries in 2003.
 The designer’s robust background in other forms of creative art, including theatre and dance inspire his avant-garde designs that became an instant hit with celebrities and local socialites.